Lower Beechmont, Queensland: Community groups

 The Beechmountain branch of the Queensland Country Women's Association meet in Lower Beechmont.
 In the 2019 bushfires, the branch provided a 24/7 service providing 6,000 meals for hundreds of firefighters.

-The Lower Beechmont Rural Fire Brigade was established in 1986 to protect the local community from the threat of bushfire.
-It is made up of local volunteer firefighters is a member of the Rural Fire Service Queensland.
+The Lower Beechmont Rural Fire Brigade is at 2 Mirani Street (28.0643°S 153.2357°E).
+It was established in 1986 to protect the local community from the threat of bushfire.
+It is made up of local volunteer firefighters and is a member of the Rural Fire Service Queensland.